ondiekelijah/GDSC_MUT-WEB-FlaskAPI/README.md

 `flask db upgrade`

-Then, whenever the database models change, run the migrate and upgrade commands again.
+Then, whenever the database models change, run the migrate and upgrade commands again. :relaxed: